rtm-rs/rtm-rs.github.io/source/content/docs/core/combines.md

 As you can see from the output in the first example, only the data available in the user relation is available where as in the second example the user with their projects are included in the output.
 It's important to note that while the project records are in the output, no project task records are.
-This again is because ROM only loads the data you've requested.
+This again is because RTM only loads the data you've requested.
 So what if you want to load a user with all of their projects and tasks?

 ### Nested Combine